deadlight/0atman.com/content/clojure-macros.md

-Title: Can macros do something that couldn't be done with a function?
+Title: Clojure: Can macros do something that couldn't be done with a function?
 Date: 2017-05-16 16:00
 Category: coding